BruceSherwood/vpython-wx/README.md

 The home of vpython on the web is still at [vpython.org](http://vpython.org).

-## Read on for more information about the old vpython...
+## Read on for more information about the old VPython...

 vpython-wx
 ==========